Transat Jacques Vabre – Credit Mutuel wins Class40

-Ian Lipinsky and Adrien Hardy, on their 40ft monohull, Crédit Mutuel, won the Class40 of the Transat Jacques Vabre Normandie Le Havre.
+Ian Lipinsky and Adrien Hardy, on their 40ft monohull, Crédit Mutuel, won Class40 of the Transat Jacques Vabre Normandie Le Havre.

 They crossed the finish line in the Bay of All Saints in Salvador de Bahia, Brazil on Thursday, November 14, at 04:36:23 (UTC), 17 days, 16 hours 21 minutes and 23 seconds after leaving Le Havre, Normandy, France.